steamship-core/python-client/TESTING.md

 export STEAMSHIP_KEY=
 ```

 3. **Your default QA Embedding Model name**.
-For private installations, this default model bay be custom.
+For private installations, this default plugin may be custom.

 ```
 export STEAMSHIP_EMBEDDER_QA=st_msmarco_distilbert_base_v3
 ```

 4. **Your default Similarity Embedding Model name**.
-For private installations, this default model bay be custom.
+For private installations, this default plugin may be custom.

 ```
 export STEAMSHIP_EMBEDDER_SIM=st_paraphrase_mpnet_base_v2
 ```

 5. **Your default Parsing Model name**.
-For private installations, this default model bay be custom.
+For private installations, this default plugin may be custom.

 ```
 export STEAMSHIP_PARSER_DEFAULT=sp_en_core_web_trf